john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![the well](http://imgs.xkcd.com/comics/well_2.png)

 Every programming language has syntax; rules you have to learn.
 But Python has a lot of traction right now with scientists and engineers.
 Python's rules are easier to learn than most, which lets you focus on what really matters.
 And after a few years of traction, there are a lot of libraries and tools written in Python just for scientists and engineers.
 That's what Python brings to the table: a load of handy tools designed right for you.

+#### Batteries Included

+That's the Python motto.
+The author of the first version of Python, [Guido von Rossom](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life), has started a culture in the Python community that code should be easy to use.
+To that end, Python comes with a large collection of [standard libraries](https://en.wikipedia.org/wiki/Standard_library).
+Python comes with a wide range of tools to do the sorts of things that people frequently want to do with a computer programming language: complex math, random numbers, calendars, dates and times, dealing with *.zip files, communicating over the internet with HTTP, reading CSV files, you name it.

 ## How to make the most of this class